kuserich/wp-block-container/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.1.3 =
+Upgrade to ensure compatibility with other blocks.

 = 1.1.2 =
 Upgrade to fix a bug with incorrectly encoded block content.